-Kabocha squash is a small to medium-sized winter squash with a hard, dark green skin and sweet flavor.
+Kabocha squash is a small to medium-sized winter squash with a hard, dark green skin and sweet flavor, commonly prepared by simply roasting.
 It can be used in all kinds of sweet and savory dishes, like soups, stews, casseroles, and curries, as well as muffins, quick breads, pies, and cookies.

 What Is Kabocha Squash?

 Also known as Japanese pumpkin, kabocha squash grows to around 9 to 12 inches in diameter, and weighs 3 to 4 pounds.
 It is a variety of Cucurbita maxima, which also includes Hubbard squash, banana squash, and buttercup squash.
 It is grown and eaten extensively in Japan, where it is enjoyed baked and grilled, in cakes, soups, jams, and pies, and as an ingredient in tempura.